NREL/EnergyPlus/design/FY2021/NFP-901AppendixCShadingControl.md

 ## Overview

-Three new `Shading Control Type` options in the `WindowShadingControl` object needs to be implemented: `OnIfHighLuminanceOrHighSolarTillMidnight`, `OnIfHighLuminanceOrHighSolarTillSunset`, `OnIfHighLuminanceOrHighSolarTillNextMorning`.
+Three new `Shading Control Type` options in the `WindowShadingControl` object needs to be implemented: `OnIfHighSolarOrHighLuminanceTillMidnight`, `OnIfHighSolarOrHighLuminanceTillSunset`, `OnIfHighSolarOrHighLuminanceTillNextMorning`.

 Two setpoints need to be specificd for this shading control option in the idf file.
 There are two existing setpoints fields in `WindowShadingControl` object: